Like most people who are serious about touring, I’ve flitted from one motorcycle route planner to another over the years.

 Formats For Saving Routes

-If your intention is to save a route and then send it to another motorcycle ride route planner (like a GPS unit or even Google Maps or Google Earth), MRA will let you save that route in a variety of formats.
+If your intention is to save a route and then send it to another motorcycle route planner (like a GPS unit or even Google Maps or Google Earth), MRA will let you save that route in a variety of formats.

 And seeing as though there is not yet such a thing as a Google Maps motorcycle route planner, importing your route is the next best thing.

 GPX format works for most systems.
-But if the motorcycle ride planner you are sending it to requires a specific format (for instance, Google Earth requires a KML format), MRA will let you save your route in that particular format.
+But if the motorcycle planner you are sending it to requires a specific format (for instance, Google Earth requires a KML format), MRA will let you save your route in that particular format.

 This eliminates the need for third-party applications or websites in order to convert files from one format to another.